drygbezdrug/test_trading_screen/README.md

 # Trading screen

-Test task for employment in a company
+Task for employment in a company

 ## Description